azurekca/eagle-creek-edibles/src/recipes/chickpea-and-almond-flour-pie-and-tart-crust.md

 If adding spices, like cinnamon, add now.

 Cut in butter with pastry cutter or pulse in food processor till butter is incorporated.
+The goal is to get it to a small pea-sized consistency.

-If adding extract, like lemon for a lemon tart, add now.
+If adding extract or maple syrup, add now.

 Add enough cold water to help dough stick together.